The music photography magazine gallery of

 Yes concert pictures

-`Yes`are Progressive Rock band from England.
-Here they are photographed and captured in Analog from the stage and pit area during a concert in America in 1980.
+`Yes` are Progressive Rock band from England.
+They are photographed and captured in Analog from the stage and pit area during a concert in America in 1980.
 For more information and to follow the band on social media use the following external links.

 Yes concert pictures ~ Bill O’Leary